xfarrow/locatemydevice/README.md

 battery | Will return battery infos |
 callme | You will receive a call from the lost smartphone |

+## Legal notice
+* This software is licensed under the GNU General Public License v3.0.
+Click [here](https://github.com/xfarrow/locatemydevice/blob/main/LICENSE) for more information;
+* As specified in the license, the software is provided "as is" with no warranty;
+* This software is not meant to be the only installed device locator.
+It is strongly advised to use it in conjunction with Google Find My Device; in fact it might suffer from a bug or might be unresponsive when you need it the most.

 [1]: https://opencellid.org/